swagger-api/swagger-ui/README.md

 onFailure | This is a callback function parameter which can be passed to be notified of when SwaggerUI encountered a failure was unable to render. highlightSizeThreshold | Any size response below this threshold will be highlighted syntactically, attempting to highlight large responses can lead to browser hangs, not including a threshold will default to highlight all returned responses. supportedSubmitMethods | An array of of the HTTP operations that will have the 'Try it out!` option.
 An empty array disables all operations.
-This does not filter the operations from the display. redirectUrl | OAuth redirect URL
+This does not filter the operations from the display. oauth2RedirectUrl | OAuth redirect URL

 * All other parameters are explained in greater detail below